RayCarrot/Rayman3Readvanced/docs/game_discoveries.md

 - When the keg respawns from the dispenser in the Garish Gears boss there is a bug in the code.
 It waits with respawning until the difference between its X position and the same X position is less than 180, which is always true.
 This was most likely meant to check the difference between its X position and that of the player.
 - There is a bug with the falling keg where if there are multiple on screen at once then one keg can interrupt the falling sound for another keg.
+- If you detach from the flying keg and survive before the sequence is finished then the flag for Rayman to let go of the keg will be stuck at being set, making you not able to pick up a new keg.

 #### KegFire
 - The actor is set up with actions for facing both right and left, yet it's hard-coded to only ever face right.